 - Evolution takes this Up to Eleven and allows you to create pathways which turn the course's track line.
 You can still only go from left to right, though.

-- Character Customization: HD introduces it, and Evolution fleshes it out some more.
+- Character Customization: HD introduced it, and Evolution fleshed it out some more.

 - Color-Coded Multiplayer